Merit (cigarette): Advertising

 "Merit was the primary focus of the sales force for a full year...
 We spent $45 million on advertising—remember $45 million in 1976!
 This was a record amount for a new brand introduction...
 Creatively, we used provocative headlines and important looking copy which looked like it had real news value.
 Tar/taste theory exploded! - Smoke cracked! - Taste barrier broken!"

 "The bold national launch of Merit by Philip Morris jolted the cigarette industry as few product introductions have.
 Full page newspaper ads trumpeted the arrival... the beginning of a blitz in all media that still has the competition muttering to itself.
 Industry insiders estimated that when media, point-of-purchase, promotion and collateral are totalled for the year, the sum will stand close to $50 million.
-Others suggest the roll-out of Merit is the most expensive new product introduction in the history of the cigarette industry".When Merit Ultra Lights were introduced in 1983, the advertising programme had an $80 million media budget, not even accounting for retail promotional efforts.
+Others suggest the roll-out of Merit is the most expensive new product introduction in the history of the cigarette industry".When Merit Ultra Lights were introduced in 1983, the advertising program had an $80 million media budget, not even accounting for retail promotional efforts.
 This advertising featured imagery of large sailing ships in what was termed the "sea" campaign.
 The executions not only showed young people in an enviable, carefree, affluent lifestyle and a pristine environment, they also were careful to avoid any suggestions of danger.
 "In 1983, we adopted the sea campaign...
 First, to create an identity for Merit as the taste brand of low tars, and second to create an image for the brand which could be extended into promotions and retail materials... we showed young people on pleasure boats enjoying their leisure time and smoking Merit.
 We deliberately tried to avoid dangerous looking water".

-The Tobacco Papers document the beleaguered industry’s many efforts to make the most of the mentally ill market.
+The Tobacco Papers document the beleaguered industry’s alleged efforts to make the most of the mentally ill market.
 Philip Morris ran an ad for Merit cigarettes that seemed to many mental health professionals to be targeted to schizophrenics themselves.
 The ad showed a double image of a pack of Merits and read, "Schizophrenic....
 For New Merit, having two sides is just normal behavior".

 According to an ex-photographer who worked for Philip Morris and had to shoot various poster advertisements for the Merit brand, all the photos were created without the use of modern-day techniques such as Adobe Photoshop.